lotsocoffee/frontend-mentor-FAQ-accordion-card/README.md

 # Frontend-mentor-faq-accordion-card

-RESPONSIVE CARD FOR A FAC.
+RESPONSIVE CARD FOR A FAQ.

 Using methodoligies as: